huuanhhuynguyen/kalman_filters/README.md

 ![Fusion Model](out/fusion.png)

 To fuse the estimation, the state X and covariance matrix P are shared between two filters.
 It is also possible to share the process uncertainty Q in addition to X and P.

 ## Linear KF

 It is possible to use only linear KFs for fusing the measurements.
 In that case, the state X = [x, y, vx, vy] and the measurement for both sensor z = [x, y].

-Both Lidar and Radar measures directly the position.
+For it, just extract the position measurement from each sensor.
+But to make use of velocity measurement from Radar, EKF and UKF could be used because a non-linearity now presents.

 ## Extended KF